Leenards

 Recent Works

-The slightly earlier Kanuka series were inspired by stands of trees holding to the edge of the riverbank near Foxton, underpinned by knowledge such as the response of trees to environmental degradation: limited sequestration of carbon dioxide, for instance.
+Her Kapiti Island and other works are more direct: addressing concern about climate change, regenerating forests as well as the wildfires raging internationally.
+The Kanuka series was inspired by stands of trees holding to the edge of the riverbank near Foxton, underpinned by knowledge such as the response of trees to environmental degradation: limited sequestration of carbon dioxide, for instance.
 Her paintings are seductive, but the message may have an edge.

 Please contact us to confirm current prices: most prices are posted at the time of exhibition, and may be revised as the artists' values increase.